 How to Eat

-To store passion fruit, wash and dry the fruit then store it in a bag, ideally in a cool place, for up to 2 to 3 weeks.
+To store passion fruit, wash and dry the fruit, and then store it in a bag, ideally in a cool place, for up to two to three weeks.
 You can also freeze both the fruit and juice to keep them fresh for longer.

 You can eat this fruit raw, however you’ll want to discard the hard outer skin that is considered inedible.
 You’ll get the most benefits by eating passion fruit seeds, which is where most of the fiber is found.